geanders/HyperHeatwavePredictiveModels/README.md

 ### Projected heatwaves dataset

-The first file, `projected_heatwaves.txt`, is a dataset of all heatwaves projected in the 82 study communities considered in our paper for the years 2061--2080.
-These projections were generated using the National Center for Atmospheric Research's Community Earth System's Model (CESM).
+The first file, `projected_heatwaves.txt`, is a dataset of all heatwaves projected in the 82 study communities considered in our paper, covering the years 2061--2080.
+These projections were generated using the National Center for Atmospheric Research's Community Earth System Model (CESM).
 There are from the second ensemble member of a large-ensemble run of CESM (CESM-LE), under the Representative Concentration Pathway 8.5 emission scenario.

 This dataset includes the following variables:

 Column name          | Meaning
 -------------------- | ----------------------------------
-city                 | Community in which heatwave occurred (abbreviation) start.date           | Calendar date of first day of the heatwave end.date             | Calendar date of last day of the heatwave mean.temp            | Average of daily mean temperature during the heatwave max.temp             | Highest daily mean temperature during the heatwave min.temp             | Lowest daily mean temperature during the heatwave length               | How many days the heatwave lasted start.doy            | Day in year that heatwave started start.month          | Month that heatwave started days.above.80        | Number of days in heatwave above 80F days.above.85        | Number of days in heatwave above 85F days.above.90        | Number of days in heatwave above 90F days.above.95        | Number of days in heatwave above 95F days.above.99th      | Number of days in heatwave above the community's 99th percentile temperature days.above.99.5th    | Number of days in heatwave above the community's 99.5th percentile temperature first.in.season      | Whether the heatwave was the first of the year to occur in its community mean.temp.quantile   | Quantile of the average of daily mean temperature during the heatwave max.temp.quantile    | Quantile of the highest daily mean temperature during the heatwave min.temp.quantile    | Quantile of the lowest daily mean temperature during the heatwave mean.temp.1          | Average daily temperature in the community mean.summer.temp     | Average warm season temperature in the community
+city                 | Abbreviation for community in which heatwave occurred mean.temp            | Average of daily mean temperature during the heatwave (&deg;F) max.temp             | Highest daily mean temperature during the heatwave (&deg;F) min.temp             | Lowest daily mean temperature during the heatwave (&deg;F) length               | Length of the heatwave in days start.doy            | Day of year the heatwave started (e.g., Jan.
+1 = 1; Feb.
+1 = 32)
+start.month          | Month the heatwave started
+days.above.80        | Number of days in heatwave with mean temperature above 80&deg;F days.above.85        | Number of days in heatwave with mean temperature above 85&deg;F days.above.90        | Number of days in heatwave with mean temperature above 90&deg;F days.above.95        | Number of days in heatwave with mean temperature above 95&deg;F days.above.99th      | Number of days in heatwave with mean temperature above the community's 99<sup>th</sup> percentile of mean daily temperature days.above.99.5th    | Number of days in heatwave with mean temperature above the community's 99.5<sup>th</sup> percentile of mean daily temperature first.in.season      | Whether the heatwave was the first of the year in its community mean.temp.quantile   | Quantile of the average of daily mean temperature during the heatwave compared to the community's year-round temperature distribution max.temp.quantile    | Quantile of the highest daily mean temperature during the heatwave compared to the community's year-round temperature distribution min.temp.quantile    | Quantile of the lowest daily mean temperature during the heatwave compared to the community's year-round temperature distribution mean.temp.1          | Average daily temperature in the community in which the heatwave occurred mean.summer.temp     | Average warm season (May--September) temperature in the community in which the heatwave occurred

+[Something here about adaptation scenario in the example data.]

 Full details on the creation of this dataset are available in Oleson et al. 2015.